 Lots of lights

-Christmas Market 2018 will be brighter and more festive than ever, Winter said, with close to 2 million lights in a mix of clear, single-color and multi-color strands.
+The 2018 Cambria Christmas Market will be brighter and more festive than ever, Winter said, with close to 2 million lights in a mix of clear, single-color and multi-color strands.
 “We paint with lights,” Winter said, adding that light-emitting diode (LED) technology reduces the displays’ power use and heat.

 “We couldn’t run a tenth of that with incandescent lights,” Winter said.
 “It would be too expensive and we wouldn’t have enough power” to run them all.
 But with LED lights, the lodge is able to supply the market’s power with the same level of electrical service they’ve always had.